BoyanSiromahov/The-New-Heights-Project/README.md

     Expected Output from the successful run of the JUnit Test:

+       [JUNIT TESTING]

 	JUnit Test: The Elevator Class successfully identifies the Invalid Request

-        Invalid Request Sent By Scheduler

 2. Run Floor_Scheduler_ElevatorTest.java (Test Case for Communication Channel)

-    This is used to check the running of the entire system as a single component with active threads
+    This is used to check the running of the entire system as a single component with active threads incorporated with the State Machine

+    Expected Outcome: Showing all the states of the machine and the timing overview

+    	Floor sending event to scheduler:
+        Floor Call event: Start floor, 1 End floor, 2 called using, UP at, Thu Jan 01 00:00:05 EST 1970 Request recieved
+        Scheduler sending event to elevator:
+        Floor Call event: Start floor, 1 End floor, 2 called using, UP at, Thu Jan 01 00:00:05 EST 1970 [TIME: 00:00:05] [ELEVATOR] [INFO] Elevator 1 Currently In Service Receives Request [TIME: 00:00:07] [ELEVATOR] [INFO] Elevator 1 Boarding [TIME: 00:00:09] [ELEVATOR] [INFO] Elevator 1 Doors Closing [TIME: 00:00:13] [ELEVATOR] [INFO] Elevator 1 Moving UP To Floor Number: 2 From: 1 [TIME: 00:00:13] [ELEVATOR] [INFO] Elevator 1 Has Reached Floor Number: 2 [TIME: 00:00:15] [ELEVATOR] [INFO] Elevator 1 Doors Opening

+        [TIME: 00:00:17] [ELEVATOR] [INFO] Passengers Exiting Elevator 1 [TIME: 00:00:17] [ELEVATOR] [INFO] Elevator arrived at floor: 2